 Course Length Maximum Time Frame

 Cosmetology (35 hours) 43 Weeks 54 Weeks

+Cosmetology (21 hours) 72 Weeks 93 Weeks

-Massage 28 Weeks 35 Weeks
+Massage 28 Weeks 37 Weeks

+Esthetics 22 Weeks 30 Weeks

-Course Length Maximum Time Frame Esthetics 22 Weeks 27 Weeks Nail Technology 400 clock hours 15 Weeks 18 Weeks Nail Technology 600 clock hours 22 Weeks 27 Weeks
+Course Length Maximum Time Frame Nail Technology 400 clock hours 15 Weeks 19 Weeks Nail Technology 600 clock hours 22 Weeks 28 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
-Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.